OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 test_vacation_booking_summary_totalcost(), test_vacation_booking_summary(), test_vacation_booking_summary_AdventureTrip_totalcost(),test_vacation_booking_summary_AdventureTrip(), test_vacation_booking_summary_BeachResort_totalcost(), test_vacation_booking_summary_BeachResort(), test_vacation_booking_summary_LuxuryCruise_totalcost(),test_vacation_booking_summary_LuxuryCruise()
 --> these test make sure that the vacation booking summaries are correctly produced whether that is a description or calculating the costs. the test include making a summary when no searchword is defined or when a searchword for a specific package is defined

-addtionally implemented some tests for specific edge cases:
+addtionally implemented some tests for specific edge cases on a new branch:

 test_adventure_trip_negative_cost
 -> as there is no such thing as negative cost here we want to make sure that when a package is created with negative cost a value error is raised. here we test this by trying to make a vacation with negative cost